CodeupClassroom/bash-practice-js-assessment/README.md

 1. Clone and open this repository

-    1. From The Command Line

-        ```
-        git clone THIS_REPOSITORY_URL ~/IdeaProjects/ten-functions
-        ```

-        Replacing `THIS_REPOSITORY_URL` with the clone url of this repository.

-        Then open the project folder in intellij

-    1. Using IntelliJ

-        Go to File->New->Project "From Version Control"->GitHub and then paste the clone url of this repo.
+    In IntelliJ, go to File->New->Project "From Version Control"->GitHub and then paste the clone url of this repo.

     The clone url can be found by clicking on the green "Code" button.
 Make sure you are using the SSH remote; the url should start with